gmeeker/conan-lipo-middleware/README.md

 ## Conan requirements

-This requires the proposed Conan middleware support, in the *middleware* branch:
+This requires the Conan proposals for middleware and variants.
+These are in the default branch here:
 <https://github.com/gmeeker/conan>

 ## Installation